 When planning your nDVR deployment, consider fine-tuning the properties described in Configure advanced properties for nDVR.

 What is needed to scale an nDVR deployment?Performance Tuning

-Review the Best Practices section in the Wowza nDVR Quick Start Guide.
+Review the "Best practices" section in Get started with nDVR in Wowza Streaming Engine.
 These recommendations are fundamental to planning your nDVR deployment.